RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 WHERE user_id = 5
 ```

 This SQL statement specifically selects user 5.
-Okay, it says select all the users that match `user_id` of 5, but as you probably guessed, we'll be setting up our database so `user_id` is unique and only one user will have 5 as their `user_id`.
+Okay, it says select all the users that match `user_id` of 5, but as you probably guessed, we'll be setting up our database so `user_id` is unique and only one user will have 5 as his/her `user_id`.
 So in actuality, this selects the one and only: user 5.

 Let's do this in PDO and make the statement more dynamic:

 ```php
 try {
 	// Make a PDO statement
 	$statement = $link->prepare('SELECT * FROM user WHERE user_id = ' . $_GET['user_id']);